 We also have a legitimate commercial interest to use your personal information in order to administer the survey and to improve both the content and frequency of future surveys and how these surveys are presented to you.

-In the event of a corporate transaction involving the SM Group (or any part of the SM Group) such as a merger or sale of assets, we may share your personal information with a prospective purchaser.
+In the event of a corporate transaction involving the Momentive group (or any part of the Momentive group) such as a merger or sale of assets, we may share your personal information with a prospective purchaser.

 We may disclose your personal information to comply with laws applicable to us or to respond to legal process or lawful requests, including from law enforcement and government agencies.

-In rare events, SurveyMonkey may disclose your personal information where it believes in good faith that access or disclosure is necessary to protect the personal safety or vital interests of SurveyMonkey employees, customers or the public.
+In rare events, we may disclose your personal information where we believe in good faith that access or disclosure is necessary to protect the personal safety or vital interests of Momentive employees, customers or the public.

-To the extent SurveyMonkey independently keeps any data about you which it collected from you as a respondent to surveys sent from our service, we will retain that information for 3 years from your last interaction with our service.
-We retain the data for this period to facilitate our data lifecycle models.
+To the extent we independently keep any data about you which we collected from you as a respondent to surveys sent from our service, we will retain that data to facilitate our data lifecycle models.
 To the extent that your survey responses are stored in one of our customer accounts, that data is retained for as long as our customer’s account remains active or until our customer has deleted those survey responses.
 Where an account is inactive for 3 or more years we take steps to close those accounts and delete any data contained in them.

-Your personal information may be stored and processed in the United States, Australia or any other country where the SurveyMonkey group or its service providers maintain facilities.
-We enter into standard contractual clauses approved by the European Commission with our international group companies to ensure the safe transfer of your personal information (you can contact us for further information).
+Your personal information may be stored and processed in the United States, Australia or any other country where the Momentive group or its service providers maintain facilities.
+Please see here for a list of countries where Momentive maintains offices.
+We enter into standard contractual clauses approved by the European Commission with our international group companies to ensure the safe transfer of your personal information to include the US (you can contact us for further information).

-Our parent company, SurveyMonkey Inc., participates in and has certified its compliance with the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield, which provide a way for us to transfer personal information of our respondents safely and securely to SurveyMonkey Inc. in the U.S. (please see SurveyMonkey Inc.'s entry on the Privacy Shield list here for further information).
+Our parent company, Momentive Inc., has also certified its compliance with the U.S. Privacy Shield for non–EU data transfers and Swiss-U.S. Privacy Shield (please see Momentive Inc.'s entry on the Privacy Shield list here for further information).

 The table below sets out the rights which you have to address any concerns or queries with us about our processing of your personal information:

-You can find out what kind of personal information SurveyMonkey holds about you and what we do with that information.
+You can find out what kind of personal information we hold about you and what we do with that information.
 You can also get a copy of this information.

-You can have SurveyMonkey update or correct any inaccurate personal information which we hold about you.
+You can have us update or correct any inaccurate personal information which we hold about you.